davidJKrieger/sei-project-4/README.md

   - they are taken to a dinner show page that shows an image, recipe url, and ingredients.
   - there is a button to generate another dinner idea.
-  - there is a button to see all the dinner options. when the user clicks add a dinner,they are given a form to
+  - there is a button to see all the dinner options. when the user clicks add a dinner, they are given a form to
   - add a meal,
   - add recipe url
   - add ingredients.